laviniastan/PremiumCalculator/IMPLEMENTATION_DESCRIPTION.md

 }

 The main object entities are:
-2 enums : RiskType and PolicyStatus
+2 enums : RiskType and PolicyStatus,
-3 clases : Policy, PolicyObject, PolicySubObjects containing the attributes described in the requirements.
-1 controller (PremiumCalculatorController) that contains a GET method representing the main calculation method.
-1 service class containing the calculation logic.
+3 clases : Policy, PolicyObject, PolicySubObjects containing the attributes described in the requirements, 1 controller (PremiumCalculatorController) that contains a GET method representing the main calculation method, 1 service class containing the calculation logic.

 In order to easy expand the implementation for a potential new risk type, I chose to create an enum class (RiskType) containing the risk types and a method which calculates the coefficient used for each risk type.